Flyingfish812/p2myth/docs/Ship/Esperon.md

 <img src="/illustration/main_95.gif" style={{zoom:1}}/>

+## Comments

+- No2oMe: What this thing really needs is a phalanx reflector—not these two useless Apexes.

 ## Survival

 - Phalanx is the only defense, coupled with a weak main weapon, as a result, Esperon is not very survivable.